dub-flow/secure-code-review-challenges/challenge-05/solution.md

 # My Solution

+The code in this challenge is vulnerable to XXE, and can e.g. be exploited by sending a request like `./exploit.req`.

 My remediation guidance follows the OWASP XXE Cheat Sheet: https://cheatsheetseries.owasp.org/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.html.
 Check it out for concrete code samples.

 How I would approach it: